-Orlando Abella is the owner of a 20 year old EdgeWater Freedom 200.
+Orlando Abella is the owner of a 20 year old EdgeWater Freedom 200 boat.
 He had recently learned about Glidecoat and what it can do for older boats, providing prolonged protection while bringing back the showroom shine with our marine ceramic coating!

 Due to the harsh marine environment, especially in South Florida, boats are subject to severe wear, constant sun damage, salt water, scum lines, fish blood and heavy cleaners take their toll on the surface of a boat.
 Over 20 years, Orlando’s boat had suffered from the elements, resulting in a boat with little to no shine.
 Being a prideful owner, Orlando wanted his boat to shine like the day he bought it, and that’s where the Glidecoat marine ceramic coating comes in!